-A DWI carries stiff penalties in the state of Texas.
+You might not think Texas DWI is that bad, but the charge carries stiff penalties.
 If you are arrested and charged with drunk driving, you face jail time, high fines, driver’s license suspension, or community service.
 A DWI can also alter other areas of your personal or professional life.
-If you want to get the best possible outcome from your case, then get legal consultation and representation from a Plano DWI lawyer.
+Get legal consultation and representation from a Plano DWI lawyer if you want the best possible outcome from your case.

-If you have been drinking while operating a car, boat, aircraft, or a piece of machinery in Texas, you may be charged with driving while intoxicated (DWI).
-A DWI is a criminal offense that results in a misdemeanor or felony charge depending on the circumstances of the violation.
+If you have been drinking while operating a car, boat, aircraft, or a piece of machinery in Texas, you could be charged with driving while intoxicated (DWI).
+A DWI is a criminal offense that results in a misdemeanor or felony charge, depending on the circumstances of the violation.